khaleeshi22/Alex-Website/src/index.md

 _This is the sad story of Alexandra Taylor, a fourth year history major currently studying at the University of Alberta Augustana Campus.
 Hopefully I'll become a museum curator in the future, but who knows._

+_Meme of the Month_

 Person: Why are you a history major?
 Me: The failures of men amuse me